kwade4/RAISE-DRI/docs/mnist-colab.md

 nav_order: 9
 ---

-# Using Google Colab and AI to Classifying Handwritten Digits
+# Using Google Colab and AI to Classify Handwritten Digits

 This case study explores the **MNIST dataset**, a benchmark dataset in machine learning and computer vision.
 MNIST consists of 70,000 grayscale images of handwritten digits (0-9), with 60,000 training examples and 10,000 test examples, each stored as a 28×28 pixel image.
 Originally introduced by Yann LeCun, Corinna Cortes, and Christopher Burges in the 1990s, MNIST has played a foundational role in the development of neural networks and pattern recognition.